krisnye/ion/docs/representations.md

 ## Ast Types that could be used by Interpreter

--IntegerLiteral
+- IntegerLiteral
--FloatLiteral
+- FloatLiteral
--StringLiteral
+- StringLiteral
--ObjectLiteral
+- ObjectLiteral
--ArrayLiteral
+- ArrayLiteral
--Reference -> has to be handled especially
+- Reference -> has to be handled especially

 Which Ast Types do need to exist?